Skyline-9/agency-beginnerworkshops/README.md

 ## Installing and Preparing the MNIST Dataset

-We have provided two scripts to install and prepare the MNIST dataset.
+We have provided a script to install and prepare the MNIST dataset.
 From the source directory, navigate to the data folder with

 	cd data

-Now, run the script to install the data from online
+Now, run the script to grab the data

-	sh get_data.sh

-If the script is not working for you, you can alternatively go to [Yann LeCun's Website](http://yann.lecun.com/exdb/mnist/) and simply click on the 4 links at the top to download the dataset.
-Move these files into the data directory, and make sure to unzip them.

-Once you have the data downloaded, we will reformat it.
-You can do this by running

 	python mnist_to_csv.py